AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 6. **Set a Toggle Key** (optional)
    - Navigate to the `Settings` tab.
    - Bind a key for `Effect Toggle Key`.
-   - Use your keybind to turn the effect on and off whenever it suits you.
+   - Use your keybind to turn the current preset on and off whenever it suits you.

 7. **Tweak Settings** (optional)
    - If you like how I have things set up then you can skip this, but if you'd like to simply use my preset as a foundation for more changes you're more than welcome to do that.
 At the end of the day, this is your game, you should enjoy the way that it looks, and it should suit your preferences.
 Modify sliders and toggle effects until everything is just right for you.
 If you need to revert back, you can always just download this preset again or you can create a new preset based on mine using the `Add A New Preset` (Plus Icon) button in the `Reshade Menu` and put a checkmark in the `Inherit Current Preset` checkbox - this way the original preset remains untouched and you get a brand new copy to modify to your heart's content!